chaoge525/soafee_demo/documentation/contributing.rst

 License and Copyright Header
 =============================

-Contributed files must contain a valid licence and copyright header, following one of the two following formats, based on the source of the contribution:
+Contributed files must contain a valid license and copyright header, following one of the two following formats, based on the source of the contribution:

   1. Original works contributed to the project: